 The Reign of Ahaz

-5 Then Rezin king of Aram and Pekah son of Remaliah king of Israel marched up to fight against Jerusalem and besieged Ahaz, but they could not overpower him.
-6 At that time, Rezin king of Aram recovered Elath for Aram by driving out the people of Judah.
-Edomites then moved into Elath and have lived there to this day.
-7 Ahaz sent messengers to say to Tiglath-Pileser king of Assyria, "I am your servant and vassal.
-Come up and save me out of the hand of the king of Aram and of the king of Israel, who are attacking me."
-8 And Ahaz took the silver and gold found in the temple of the Lord and in the treasuries of the royal palace and sent it as a gift to the king of Assyria.
-9 The king of Assyria complied by attacking Damascus and capturing it.
-He deported its inhabitants to Kir and put Rezin to death.
+5 Then Rezin king of Aram and Pekah son of Remaliah king of Israel ganged up against Jerusalem, throwing a siege around the city, but they couldn't make further headway against Ahaz.
+6 At about this same time and on another front, the king of Edom recovered the port of Elath and expelled the men of Judah.
+The Edomites occupied Elath and have been there ever since.
+7 Ahaz sent envoys to Tiglath-Pileser king of Assyria with this message: "I'm your servant and your son.
+Come and save me from the heavy-handed invasion of the king of Aram and the king of Israel.
+They're attacking me right now."
+8 Then Ahaz robbed the treasuries of the palace and The Temple of God of their gold and silver and sent them to the king of Assyria as a bribe.
+9 The king of Assyria responded to him.
+He attacked and captured Damascus.
+He deported the people to Nineveh as exiles.
+Rezin he killed.

 The Fall of Samaria and the Captivity of Israel